 For more information on the admissions process beyond the requirements, don’t forget to review the following resources.

-- Learn more about our Freshman Policy – including information on letters of recommendation
+- Learn more from our First-year policy updates – including information on letters of recommendation

-- If you are interested in applying to another UC, review the UC Freshman Requirements
+- If you are interested in applying to another UC, review the UC First-year Requirements

 - Follow the Transfer Applicant Checklist